doronsadeh/pyrecks/README.md

 It then runs a some string calculations, returning another string comprising the Python call to the next function in the chain.
 Note that it uses a computed value to build the _func1_ call.
 Such computed value may also be a KEY name.

-Once it returns the next function would be looked up using its name as KEY (e.g. _func1_), executing the call as depicted in the returned string.
+Once it returns the next function would be looked up in Redis using its name as KEY (e.g. _func1_), executing the call as depicted in the returned string, and so forth.

 ##### Kernel Function Format
     import package